Cozy Peach Kitchen

 Recipe features

-• Quick & easy to make: As far as homemade comfort food goes, mac and cheese is pretty easy to make.
-Just make a roux, add in the cheese, then add the noodles.
+• Quick & easy to make: As far as homemade comfort food goes, this white cheddar mac and cheese is pretty easy to make.
+Just make a roux, add in the cheese, then add the elbow pasta.
 This recipe comes together in just under 30 minutes.

-• Flavor: This recipe uses two different kinds of white cheddar.
-Vermont Sharp and White Oak aged cheddar cheese come together to create smooth, tangy, and robust flavor.
+• Two types of white cheddar: This recipe uses Vermont Sharp and White Oak aged cheddar cheese come together to create a smooth, tangy, and robust flavor.

-• This is the perfect addition to Sunday evening dinners alongside cornbread, collards, and your favorite protein.
+• Versatile side dish: This is the perfect addition to Sunday evening dinners alongside vegan cornbread, vegan collard greens, mashed red potatoes, and your favorite protein.
 Or keep it for special occasions like Thanksgiving.
 I personally love serving mac and cheese for Christmas Eve dinner.

 Ingredients